CapitalOneTechBlogs/OSSTestRepo/README.md

 # TestRepo
-This repo is used for testing only. this and... that
+This repo is used for testing only. this and... that...

 ## Contributors
 - riley-kohler